10. 10. 2023

 Currently, bids are being invited and evaluated for the furniture and fittings.
 The first orders have already been placed this week.
 Taking into account the delivery times and the craftsmen's work that is still necessary for the assembly as well as the installation and conversion of the furnishings, we expect to be able to start the operative trial operation at about the turn of the year!

 One of the four major work packages in the project is the Self-Service Centre Teaching.
-In cooperation with the university's own "Digital Campus Competence Centre" and the FH Bielefeld, this is now going into operation as the "Service Centre Digital Tasks.
+In cooperation with the university's own "Digital Campus Competence Centre" and the FH Bielefeld, this is now going into operation as the "Service Centre for Digital Exercises".

 Our employees Johannes Knaut (management), Bernhard Gailer and Wolfgang Weigl (STACK programming), together with Stephan Bach (task didactics), are now supporting teachers in their efforts to translate classical teaching into the digital age, to provide more individual feedback, to digitise compulsory exercises or exams, or simply to create more practice opportunities.
 If you have any questions or are interested in this offer, please contact Johannes Knaut (phone: +49 (9621) 482-3731; e-mail: email@example.com).

-The Digital Assignments Service Centre will support and advise you with our experience in the development of digital assignments!
+The Service Centre for Digital Exercises will support and advise you with our experience in the development of digital assignments!

 The planning for the "Learning Hall" is almost complete.
 An innovative space for individual learning with digital media is being created for students in the Faculty EMI (Building G) Room 206 .
 At the heart of the concept are six high-performance workstations that are independent of the wired power and LAN supply.
 Thanks to the use of powerful battery packs and W-LAN, the work stations can be freely arranged throughout the room.
 From the arrangement of the workstations in teaching or meeting settings, to the grouping of one or more working groups, to the completely chaotic individual arrangement in the room, the most diverse scenarios can be depicted: Everything is possible!
 Of course, you can and should also use your own devices (BYOD concept).
 One Part of the room can be separated from the rest by a soundproof curtain.
 This "virtual collaboration space" is intended for meetings on site or via Cynaps system, microphones and camera with teams at other locations inside and outside the OTH.
 Last but not least, the planning also includes a retreat area for small groups and individuals.